alinelopess/jenkins-docker-ruby/README.md

 ## How to run the project

-ruby (version 2.5 or higher)
+ruby (version 2.5 or higher),
-chromedriver /geckodriver
+chromedriver/geckodriver,
 docker

 ### Install Bundler